opendistro/for-elasticsearch-docs/docs/sql/index.md

 ## Contributing

-To get involved and help us improve the SQL plugin, see the [development guide](https://github.com/opendistro-for-elasticsearch/sql/blob/master/docs/developing.rst) for help setting up development project.
+To get involved and help us improve the SQL plugin, see the [development guide](https://github.com/opendistro-for-elasticsearch/sql/blob/master/docs/developing.rst) for help setting up your development project.